iCliniq Logo

 What Is Preterm Birth?

 The early birth of babies that is before 37 weeks of gestation is considered to be preterm birth.
 Premature infants born early often have medical complications.
-But the severity of complications varies.
+However, the severity of complications varies.
 Preterm infants require special care to grow and develop outside the mother’s womb.

 Subcategories of Preterm Birth :